h0uz3/CongressChecklist/README.md

 # CongressChecklist
 ===================

-List of things to do, to pack and tips on attending a congress, especially Chaos Communication Congress.
+This is my personal list of things to do, to pack and so on.

-This list is irregularly updated (and pushed).
-You may want to refresh regularly. :-) Pull requests are welcome!

 ---